Our services are working normally

 Accepting these cookies is a condition of using the website, so if you prevent these cookies we can't guarantee or predict how our websites will perform during your visit, and you won't be able to use any secure parts of the websites such as the Internet Bank.

-The majority of our performance cookies are placed by Nationwide's websites.
-There are also some placed by third parties, such as companies who provide specialist information to us, for example Adobe.
+Our performance cookies are placed by Nationwide's websites or by third parties, such as companies who provide specialist information to us.

 To help us improve our site by telling us about the number of visitors to the page